 - Quim de La Boquería: they started in 1987 with three meters of bar and five stools.
 Today it is one of the most emblematic bars in the market.
 They offer culinary creations, always with market products.
 Its specialty is fried eggs, eggs with squid and chanterelles with foie.
 To find it: entering La Rambla, in the third aisle on the left, next to the seafood area.
 Open on Mondays, from 12:00 a.m. to 4:00 p.m. / Tuesday through Thursday, from 7:00 a.m. to 4:00 p.m. / Friday and Saturday, from 7:00 a.m. to 5:00 p.m.

 - Pinotxo Bar: a classic from La Boquería.
 It has been in the market since 1940.
 It offers Catalan and market cuisine always with seasonal products.
 Their specialties: the "capipota" (stew with nose and veal hands), squid with beans from Santa Pau and fresh fish.
 To find it: it is next to the entrance of La Rambla, in the first aisle.
 Open from Monday to Saturday from 07:00 am to 04:00 pm.
+Note: for legal reasons, the Pinotxo bar is now called the Mític Bar, perhaps temporarily.

 - Bar Central: market cuisine with fresh fish and seafood.
 They prepare grill products and breakfasts.
 Its specialty is paellas.
 To find it: entering La Rambla, in the second aisle, turn right and count four aisles.
 Open from Monday to Saturday from 08:00 am to 8:00 pm.